ZaPicc/WRO2023-PA-WISETREELOVERS/README.md

 We had to buy an encoder to be able to interpret the speed of the car.
 The arduino nano stopped working forcing us to make a complete change in the electronics and the python system as such collapsed.
 In ROS there were some errors which literally meant that we had to re-install the system.
 Thanks to the fact that we had to delete python3.10 because we thought it was very new when we uninstalled python 3.10 our system stopped working, it crashed and we had to re-install everything. 👍

-The Rasperry in a moment stopped to work, so we think that maybe it could have been the temperature, so we took precautions.
+The Rasperry in a moment stopped responding, so we think that maybe it could have been the temperature, so we took precautions.
 ![WhatsApp Image 2023-07-26 at 10 06 46 PM](https://github.com/ZaPicc/WRO2023-PA-WISETREELOVERS/assets/102268096/d83c33dc-fae0-44e9-a7fc-614a897e3fc3)